Ambidextrous organization: Controversy and future directions

 Some scholars as well as practitioners have argued that established companies simply lack the flexibility to explore new territories.
-One contributing reason could be the so-called success trap (i.e. the focus on their, historically successful, current business activities) (Walrave, Van Oorschot, & Romme, 2011).
+One contributing reason could be the so-called success trap (i.e. the focus on their, historically successful, current business activities).
 A possible solution for big companies is to adopt a venture capital model – funding exploratory expeditions but otherwise not interfering too much with their operations.
 Another suggestion is for the use of cross-functional teams to achieve breakthrough innovations.
 Still others have suggested that a company may be able to alternate between different organizational models, focusing on exploitation and exploration at different time periods.

 For example, in a study of biotechnology firms it is shown how an organization's management control system can be adjusted periodically to achieve this changing focus on exploitation and exploration.
 Researchers also debate if ambidexterity can be attained because exploration and exploitation tend to emerge from contradictory information and knowledge inputs and because success due to exploration/exploitation tends to be self-reinforcing leading to the use of the same methods in the future.
-An empirical study of ambidexterity in organizations (He & Wong, 2004) further cautions that very low levels of both exploration and exploitation are not sufficient to contribute to superior firm performance.
+An empirical study of ambidexterity in organizations further cautions that very low levels of both exploration and exploitation are not sufficient to contribute to superior firm performance.
 High firm performance may however need to be sustained through continuous exploitation both on the market side, through business model innovation and technology innovation.

 Ambidexterity can also be hampered by employee desire to receive organizational rewards.
 If organizations base their evaluation and reward systems on the completion of routine tasks, employees will be more likely to conform to standardized procedures.
 To avoid hindering ambidexterity, organizations should be sure to reward innovative thinking as well as completion of routine tasks.

 Despite the controversy surrounding the possibility of organizational ambidexterity, it is likely to continue to be a highly researched concept in the future.
 Future research is likely to focus on the role of ambidextrous leaders, ambidextrous teams and the social context of organizational ambidexterity.
-(Rosing et al., 2011).